elizamthomas1994/CV/README.md

 ## Hobbies
 - I really enjoy playing the Electric Guitar and have recorded in the studio with "The Amorettes" and performed live on stage in Dublin with "Black Star Riders".
 - Love learning new languages including Spanish, French, Portuguese, and I have recently started to study Japanese.
+- Travelling!
+I love immersing myself in new cultures and locations.